 Extreme Heat Resources

-MAPC has compiled a list of resources that may be helpful to municipalities who want to help residents stay cool—and healthy--this summer.
+MAPC has compiled a list of resources that may be helpful to municipalities who want to help residents stay cool and healthy this summer.
+This includes a communications and social media toolkit that outlines how to prepare for heat events, what to do during heat events, and best practices to help you get the word out!

 We will be updating these resources throughout the summer, so please check back for updated information.